Rob Reiner: Social and political activism

-Reiner has devoted considerable time and energy to liberal activism.

-Reiner is a co-founder of the American Foundation for Equal Rights, which initiated the court challenge against California Proposition 8 that banned same-sex marriage in the state.
+Reiner was a progressive activist on a wide range of issues, and an outspoken critic of Donald Trump.

-In 1998, Reiner chaired the campaign to pass Prop 10, the California Children and Families Initiative, which created First 5 California, a program of early childhood development services, funded by a tax on tobacco products.
-He served as the first chairman of First 5 California, from 1999 to 2006.
-His lobbying, particularly as an anti-smoking advocate, prompted his likeness to be used in a satirical role in a South Park episode titled "Butt Out", in which he is depicted as a morbidly obese, hypocritical tyrant.
-Reiner came under criticism for campaigning for a ballot measure (Prop 82) to fund state-run preschools while still chair of the First Five Commission, causing him to resign from his position on March 29, 2006.
-An audit was conducted, and it concluded that the state commission did not violate state law and that it had clear legal authority to conduct its public advertising campaigns related to preschool.
-Prop 82 failed to win approval, garnering only 39.1% support.
+In 1998, Reiner chaired the campaign to pass California Proposition 10, the California Children and Families Initiative, which created First 5 California, a program of early childhood development services funded by a tax on tobacco products.
+He served as the organization's first chairman from 1999 to 2006.
+His lobbying, particularly as an anti-smoking advocate, led to his likeness being used satirically in the South Park episode "Butt Out", where he was depicted as a morbidly obese, hypocritical tyrant.

+In 2006, Reiner came under criticism for campaigning for California Proposition 82, a ballot measure to fund public preschools, while serving as the chair of the California First 5 Commission.
+In response to the criticism, he resigned from his position as chair on March 29, 2006, two months before the measure was voted on.
+An audit later concluded that the commission had not violated state law and had clear legal authority to conduct public advertising campaigns related to preschool.
+However, the auditor reported that the commission awarded more than $77 million in media contracts without reviewing their costs.
+Proposition 82 ultimately failed to win approval.

-Reiner is a member of the Social Responsibility Task Force, an organization advocating moderation where social issues (such as violence and tobacco use) and the entertainment industry meet.
-He is also active in environmental issues, and he successfully led the effort to establish California's Ahmanson Ranch as a state park and wildlife refuge rather than as a commercial real estate development.
-He introduced Spinal Tap at the London Live Earth concert in July 2007.
+Reiner was a member of the Social Responsibility Task Force, an organization advocating moderation where social issues such as violence and tobacco use intersect with the entertainment industry.
+He was also active in environmental causes, successfully leading the effort to preserve California's Ahmanson Ranch as a state park and wildlife refuge rather than as a commercial real estate development.
+In July 2007, he introduced the reunited Spinal Tap at the London Live Earth concert.

+In 2009, Reiner co-founded the American Foundation for Equal Rights, which initiated the court challenge against California Proposition 8 that banned same-sex marriage in the state.